bglnelissen/slideToolkit/guides/Readme.md

 brew doctor
 ```

-Now your `brew` packages manager is good to go.
+From now on, we asume your `brew` package manager is good to go.

 #### Step 4 - Install packages using brew
 We install most packages using brew.